-Dr Lindley has sustained a very long connection with Halifax music, giving one of his first solo recitals here in 1969 and today serving as a Trustee of the Minster’s 900 Trust; he also assists regularly Minster Organist Graham Gribbin and Director of Music The Reverend Canon Hilary Barber.
+Dr Lindley has sustained a very long connection with Halifax music, giving one of his first solo recitals here in 1969 and has enjoyed a regular connection with the town and Halifax music ever since.

 In Summer 2012, he was the recipient of an Honorary Doctorate from the University of Huddersfield for his contribution to choral music locally, nationally and internationally; in 2001 he had received a similar award from Leeds Beckett University on account of services to the musical and civic life of his adopted city.
 Simon is an Honorary Fellow of the Guild of Church Musicians, the Royal School of Church Music, the Guild of Musicians and Singers and of Leeds College of Music.

 In Summer 2005 he received the Freedom of the City of London, where he began his career as an organist in the 1960s and in Spring 2006 he was the recipient of the coveted Spirit of Leeds award from Leeds Civic Trust.
 In Autumn 2016, Dr Lindley was presented with the “Leeds Award” at a special ceremony in Leeds Civic Hall.
 Simon’s work in many capacities for the RSCM has included directing courses on four continents.
 He visited Johannesburg and Pretoria in November 2014 for a week of choral directing and organ playing.

 President of the Royal College of Organists from 2000 to 2003, Simon was President of the Incorporated Association of Organists from 2003 to 2005.He has served two terms as President of Sheffield and District Organists’ and Choirmasters’ Association and has in Spring 2021 just commenced a similar post, again for a second term, as President of Leeds Organists’ Association.